ornl-training/2025-07-22-ORNL/index.md

 - If you are interested in attending this workshop, contact me@example.com for more information

+{% endcomment %}

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is only open to ORNL summer interns who have registered through Eventbrite and received a confirmation email.
+    This workshop is reserved for ORNL summer interns who have registered through Eventbrite and received a confirmation email.
 </p>
-{% endcomment %}

 <hr/>